Safeguarding Adults York Accessibility statement

 Parts of our online services are exempt from accessibility standards:

-- The accessibility regulations do not require us to 'fix' downloads if they were published before 23 September 2018 (if they’re not essential to providing services).
+• the accessibility regulations do not require us to 'fix' downloads if they were published before 23 September 2018 (if they’re not essential to providing services); we will not edit downloads that are supplied to us by other organisations or members of the public to make them accessible

-- We do not plan to add captions to live video streams, because live video is exempt from meeting the accessibility regulations, as are pre-recorded audio and videos published before 23 September 2020.
+• we do not plan to add captions to live video streams, because live video is exempt from meeting the accessibility regulations, as are pre-recorded audio and videos published before 23 September 2020

 What we’re doing to improve accessibility